florianneukirchen/scipy_filters/README.md

 These scipy.ndimage filters are either applied on each layer seperately in 2D, or in 3D on a 3D datacube consisting of all bands.

-You could also apply a convolution or median filter etc. across the bands for each pixel by giving the corresponding array as kernel/footprint/structure (note that "bands" is the first axis):
+You could also apply a convolution or median filter etc. across the bands for each pixel by giving a corresponding array as kernel/footprint/structure (note that "bands" is the first axis), for example:

 ```
 [[[1]],